markfinger/webpack-yam-plugin/README.md

 pre-built assets from libraries.

-The key difference between this plugin and the multitude of others is that it only preserves paths in a relative form, which enables you can commit and deploy the manifest to remote locations without any issues.
+The key difference between this plugin and the multitude of others is that it only preserves paths relative to a root that you define.
+This enables you to easily commit and deploy the manifest to remote locations.

 A [python manifest reader](https://github.com/markfinger/python-webpack-manifest) is available to consume the generated manifests.